Catherine I, Empress of All Russia

 Catherine and Peter had twelve children, all of whom died in childhood except Anna and Elizabeth:

 In 1703, Peter started building the new city of St. Petersburg.
-While the city was being built, he lived in a three-room log cabin with Catherine, where she did the cooking and caring for the children, and he tended a garden, as though they were an ordinary couple.
-The relationship was the most successful of Peter’s life and a number of letters exist demonstrating the strong affection between Catherine and Peter.
+While the city was being built, he lived in a three-room log cabin with Catherine, where she did the cooking and cared for the children, and he tended a garden, as though they were an ordinary couple.
+The relationship was the most successful of Peter’s life and many letters exist demonstrating the strong affection between Catherine and Peter.
 Catherine was very energetic, compassionate, charming, and always cheerful.
 She was the only one able to calm Peter in his frequent rages.

 The cabin where Peter and Catherine lived while St. Petersburg was being built; Photo Credit – © Susan Flantzer